jonas-eberle/geoportal/framework/static/lib/geoss/README.txt

 *** Additional info ***

 @font-face rule at the beginning of custom.css file might change all the fonts on your site.
 The rule can be removed if necessary.
+After moving request-broker from esaportal.eu to ospartner.pl, for some reason much more requests end up with failure.